ImageProcessor.js

 <script>new ImageProcessor();</script>

-The blur is applied at the canvas level — not a CSS class — so it can't be bypassed through DevTools.
+The blur is applied at the canvas level.
+Not a CSS class.
+So it can't be bypassed through DevTools.